Below is a succinct breakdown of the parameters used in the create-tx API endpoint. Detailed descriptions and usage examples are

 Directional Parameters

-These parameters define the origin and destination of the transaction, including the assets being sold on the source chain and the assets being purchased on the destination chain.
+These parameters define the origin and destination of the transaction, including the assets being sold on the source chain and the

 | Parameter | Example Value | Description |